 In Singapore, Lontong is a dish itself – where the rice roll is cut up into bite-sized pieces and served in a coconut vegetable stew; similar to Sayur Lodeh, and topped with sambal and toasted coconut – photo below (kerisik).
 However, Lontong is actualy the term most familiar internationally referring the Rice Roll only.
+There are ready-made lontong available in Singapore which cost about $1.60-$2.00 at supermarkets.

 Recipe for Lontong